pekelund-dev/codex-test/docs/local-development.md

 ```bash
 ./mvnw -Pinclude-web -pl web -am spring-boot:run
 ```

+> 💡 To exercise the application with production data from your managed Firestore instance, source `scripts/source_remote_env.sh` first so the emulator host is cleared, then run the same command.
+The helper keeps the `include-web` profile active while pointing the client at your remote project.

 Navigate to <http://localhost:8080> and exercise the registration flow.
 User accounts are stored in the Firestore emulator and persist across restarts as long as you keep the emulator